concur/concur-platform-sdk-js/README.md

         // error will contain the error message returned });

-    //This is for the [AppCenter Flow](https://developer.concur.com/api-documentation/oauth-20-0/app-center-flow).
+#####AppCenter Flow

-    //This requires the code query parameter from Concur AppCenter, clientID (consumerKey) and clientSecret for
+This is for the [AppCenter Flow](https://developer.concur.com/api-documentation/oauth-20-0/app-center-flow).
-    //your registered partner application.
+AppCenter Flow requires the code query parameter from Concur AppCenter, clientID (consumerKey) and clientSecret for your registered partner application.

     var options = {
         code:code,
         client_id:client_id,